February 24, 2020 (Ice)

-Due to low flows and ice accumulation, we've deemed Bear Creek unfishable.
-FlyCast will refrain from reporting through the winter and will resume this spring.
-There are a number of great tailwater options within an hour or so of Denver.
-Try your luck at Deckers, Cheesman, Eleven Mile or the Blue River, but don't forget to check out the rest of our river FlyCasts
+As temperatures continue to drop, ice buildup on Bear Creek continues to increase, leading to poor fishing conditions.
+As a result, our daily forecasts will be disabled through the winter and will resume next spring.
+If you're dead set on fishing Bear Creek, locate open sections that receive ample sunlight.
+Dry droppers and nymph rigs will be the key throughout the winter.
+If you're open to other options, there are a number of great tailwaters within an hour or so of Denver.
+Try your luck at Deckers, Cheesman, Eleven Mile or the Blue River, and don't forget to check out the rest of our river FlyCasts

 Detailed River Info: